Kurohyou-Studios/5e-reshaped/readme.md

 <!-- LICENSE -->

 ## License
 Distributed under the mit License.
-See [LICENSE.txt](LICENSE.txt) for more information.
+See [LICENSE](LICENSE) for more information.
 <p align="right">(<a href="#top">back to top</a>)</p>
 <!-- CONTACT -->